peterhinch/micropython-nano-gui/README.md

 wri.set_clip(True, True, False)
 ```

-Initialisation of monochorome text display follows.
+Initialisation of monochrome text display follows.
 For each font a `Writer` instance
 is created:
 ```python
 from gui.core.writer import Writer  # Renders color text